 “…Albini wants to conquer a permanent place in the contemporary classical music landscape with his ukulele. […] Giovanni Albini manages to shed light on the different aspects of the ukulele and get rid of the incorrect nickname ‘pocket instrument’.”
 H. Gaudeus, Classiek-Centraal.be

-In his vast catalogue of scores Giovanni Albini (b.
-1982) has deepened the use of quantitative methods in music and composition, developing a personal and unique mathematically informed aesthetics.
-He also devoted himself with special interest to soundtracks and sound designs for interactive media, algorithmic music and non linear composition systems, programming several interactive multimedia artworks, music software and musical video games and researching their aesthetical framework.
-The recordings of his music are published by Brilliant Classics.
-His scores are digitally published on this website and their access and download is free of charge.
+In his extensive catalog of scores Giovanni Albini (b.
+1982) has delved into the use of quantitative methods in music and composition, developing a personal and unique mathematically informed aesthetic.
+He has also taken a special interest in soundtracks and sound designs for interactive media, algorithmic music and nonlinear composition systems, programming various interactive multimedia artworks, music software and music video games and researching their aesthetic structure.
+As a ukulelist, he promotes the development of a new stimulating and cultivated ukulele repertoire, with the goal of deepening and evolving the unique idiomatic characteristics of the instrument.
+He presented his research on new music for ukulele at prestigious international institutions, including The Juilliard School in New York and the Curtis Institute of Music in Philadelphia.
+The recordings of his music are published by Brilliant Classics, Da Vinci and Stradivarius.
+His ukulele transcriptions are edited by Ricordi and exclusively distributed by Hal Leonard.